Biswas57/kaflow/README.md

 - ObjectFactory: Creates objects like topics, consumer and groups, producers, events and partitions.
 - Other Important Patterns and Abstraction

-### Usability Test Checklist
+### Testing Plan
+Unit Tests: Each component (TributaryCluster, Topic, Partition, Producer(/s and subclasses), ConsumerGroup, and Consumer) will have its own suite of unit tests to verify individual functionality and edge cases.

+Usability Checklist: Using the command line interface, the checklist will be run through the terminal.
+The list must test the following functionalities:
 - Create Topic: Check can create a new topic and show it in the topic list.
 - Creat Message: Test if producers can send messages and if random producers correctly distribute messages across partitions.
 - Consume Message: Ensure consumers can retrieve and process messages from their assigned partitions.
 - Rebalance Consumer Group: Check the system correctly reallocates partitions among consumers in a group when a new consumer joins or leaves.
 - Replay Messages: Test the controlled message replay functionality for a given consumer from a specific offset.

-### Testing Plan
-Unit Tests: Each component (TributaryCluster, Topic, Partition, Producer(/s and subclasses), ConsumerGroup, and Consumer) will have its own suite of unit tests to verify individual functionality and edge cases.

-Usability Checklist: Using the command line interface, the checklist will be run through the terminal.

 ### Development Approach
 **Adopting a component-driven approach**: Integrating each component and testing that component using Mockito individually and then testing them together in JUnit to build a coherent and well-designed system.
 Much better to test overall usability and functionality last while ensuring each component works as intended through the development of this Kafka.